mage-ai/mage-zoomcamp/README.md

 Running `docker compose up` on the solutions branch will start the container with the solutions loaded. _Note: this will overwrite the files in your local repo.
 Be sure to commit your files to a separate branch if you'd like to save your work._

+Navigate to http://localhost:6789 in your browser to see the solutions.
+Optionally, use [tag sorting](http://localhost:6789/pipelines?group_by=tag) to group solutions by tag.

 ## Assistance

 1. [Mage Docs](https://docs.mage.ai/introduction/overview): a good place to understand Mage functionality or concepts.